saminitz/Remote-Keyboard-Server/README.md

 ### Prerequisites

-You need to hve NodeJS installed on your PC.
+You need to have NodeJS installed on your PC.
 If you already have npm you can use the following command to ensure you are up to date

   ```sh
   npm install npm@latest -g